spamsch/website/packages/shared/content/blog/sap-clean-core-reality-check.md

 - Context: Multi‑tenant BTP platform for factoring and treasury workflows.
 I owned the landscape: XSUAA roles/scopes, approuters, Spring services, and HANA Cloud schemas.
 Connectivity bridged to S/4HANA via destinations and principal propagation.
 - Clean Core stance: All workflow orchestration lived in CAP/Spring (Level A).
 S/4 exposure limited to released APIs and events for postings, business partners, and attachments (Level A/B).
 No kernel mods.
 - What made it hard: Legacy spreadsheets encoded eligibility rules.
 Business wanted “the same behavior.”
 We translated rules into explicit services and versioned contracts, then ran them in shadow mode before cutover.
-- What worked: API Management as the perimeter, ATC on ABAP Cloud stubs, and CTMS/GitLab pipelines enforcing evidence at every promotion.
+- What worked: API Management as the perimeter and CTMS/GitLab pipelines enforcing evidence at every promotion.
 Upgrades became routine because the core surface area stayed small.
 - Result: We shipped without touching the kernel, passed independent pen tests, and kept auditors happy with deterministic runbooks and point‑in‑time recovery rehearsals.

 ### RFID Laundry at 60M Events/Week (Real)